gaycoderprincess/FlatOutW32BGMTool/README.md

-# FlatOut 2 W32 Tool
+# FlatOut W32 Tool

-A tool to handle .w32 files in FlatOut 2, highly WIP
+A tool to handle .w32 files in FlatOut games, highly WIP

 This tool is currently only capable of parsing and recreating the format from memory, and converting FlatOut 2 tracks to FlatOut 1.